thoughtram/blog/_posts/2015-02-19-futuristic-routing-in-angular.md

 {% highlight html %}
 <body ng-app="myApp" ng-controller="AppController">
-  <router-view-port></router-view-port>
+  <ng-viewport></ng-viewport>
 </body>
 {% endhighlight %}

 Right, there's no `<ng-view>` anymore.
-Instead the new router comes with a directive called `<router-view-port>` which can also be used as an attribute in case it's needed.
-A view port basically is a "hole" where component templates are loaded into.
+Instead the new router comes with a directive called `<ng-viewport>` which can also be used as an attribute in case it's needed.
+A viewport basically is a "hole" where component templates are loaded into.
 So the above code in it's current state is pretty much the same as using `<ng-view>` with the old routing system.

-But what gets loaded into our view port you ask?
+But what gets loaded into our viewport you ask?
 Good question!
 This is where components come into play.
 When we configured the router, we said that the route `/` loads and instantiates the `welcome` component.
 But we haven't talked about what the `welcome` component actually is.

 **A component** in Angular 1, when using the new router, **is a controller with a template and an optional router** for that component.
 So if we say we have a `welcome` component, we need to create a corresponding controller and template for it.
 In fact, the new router already comes with a default configuration to load and instantiate components.
 This configuration behaves as follows: